 Dracarys Inc. is a large multinational company with headquarters in Seattle, Washington, U.S.A.
 Dracarys began as a small company making and selling women's clothing, but rapidly grew through its early innovative use of online platforms to sell its products.
-Dracarys is now one of the biggest names in the industry, and employs staff across the globe, and in Asia has employees located in both Singapore and Hong Kong.
+Dracarys is now one of the biggest names in the industry, and employe staff across the globe, and in Asia has employees located in both Singapore and Hong Kong.

 Due to recent management restructuring they have decided, on the advice of external consultants, to open an office in India in order to centralize its call center as well as its internal human resource functions for the Asia region.
-Dracarys

-Due to recent management restructuring they have decided, on the advice of external consultants, to open an office in India in order to centralize its call center as well as its internal human re would like to centralize the following human resource functions in India:
+Dracarys would like to centralize the following human resource functions in India:

-1. The recruitment process;

-2. Employee assessment and records management;

-3. Employee benefits administration, including health insurance.
+- 1. The recruitment process; - 2.
+Employee assessment and records management; - 3.
+Employee benefits administration, including health insurance.